-Working in traditional methods of acrylic on canvas, Lee Albert Hill's paintings focus on flat geometric patterns in combination with his signature approach of hard-edges, wide brush action-painting and edge to edge compositions.
+Working in traditional methods of acrylic on canvas, Lee Albert Hill's paintings focus on flat geometric patterns in combination with his signature approach to hard-edges, wide brush action-painting and edge-to-edge compositions.
 Upon closer look, a sense of storytelling through symbiology is revealed imparting a quality of inscribed time.
-Simultaneously, Hill's work employs a range of totems, calligraphic glyphs, maps and musical rhythm.
+Additionally, Hill's work exists alongside a range of totems, calligraphic glyphs, maps and musical rhythms.

 Art critic Wayne Allan Brenner of the Austin Chronicle has humorously written that, "Hill is no stingy minimalist and his work answers the question, what happens when shapes run away to join the circuits?"
 Brenner has also written that Hill's work compares to the patterns of tangram puzzles and the wiring of “Gods Own Boom Box”.